 Shape of Tank

 The shape of the tank is also a factor to consider.
-Betta fish have a labyrinth organ which allows them to absorb oxygen from the air they gulp from the water’s surface.
-This evolutionary trait has allowed betta fish to live in shallow water with not much dissolved oxygen.
+Betta fish have a labyrinth organ that allows them to absorb oxygen from the air they gulp from the water’s surface.
+This evolutionary trait has allowed betta fish to live in shallow water with not much-dissolved oxygen.

 Use an aquarium heater to provide the optimal temperature range.
 An aquarium thermometer is important so you can track the temperature in your fish tank.
 Place it at the opposite end of the fish tank to determine the water temperature as far from the heater as possible.
 This will ensure that it heats evenly the water throughout the betta fish tank.

 Make sure you submerge the heater fully into the fish tank.
 A small tank will not allow the accommodation of generic heaters.
 This is the reason we always recommend a 5-gallon tank.

 A small container with the heater will cause the water to increase temperature fast and also cool down fast, making your heater do more work.
 This will require more electricity.
 It can also take up so much space that your betta is always dangerously near the heater.